dennis-no-bug/1st-Anniversary-MyWish/README.md

 # Anniversary-CLKS-DAY
-It is designed for to record the first anniversary of CLKS & DAY.
+It is designed to record the first anniversary of CLKS & DAY.